viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Further details on how the equation was constructed can be found in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc).

 In theory, the settling time of 15.1725 μs allows for a 65.909 kHz sampling rate.
 In the later chapter, we will explore how the circuit behaves in practice and to which use cases the 65.909 kHz sampling rate applies well.

-One controversy is already apparent: According to the [Nyquist theorem](https://www.techtarget.com/whatis/definition/Nyquist-Theorem), the 65.9 kHz sampling rate allows correct sampling of input signal frequency up to 33 kHz.
+One "controversy" is already apparent: According to the [Nyquist theorem](https://www.techtarget.com/whatis/definition/Nyquist-Theorem), the 65.9 kHz sampling rate allows correct sampling of an input signal of frequency up to 33 kHz.
 However, the cut-off frequency of the AAF on the Cora Z7 unipolar input is 94.6 kHz.
+So, by running the XADC at 65.9 ksps, we risk that an imprecise digitalization of the so-called [alias](https://en.wikipedia.org/wiki/Aliasing) will happen if frequencies above 33 kHz are present in the input signal.
+We would need an AAF with a cutoff frequency of 33 kHz.
+However, such an AAF would have an even longer settling time.
+There is no universal solution for this issue.
+How you compromise between sampling rate and settling time depends on the characteristics of the input signal and on what you want to achieve by digitizing it.

 > [!IMPORTANT]
 >